loginom/loginom-help-en-omegat/data/processors/transformation/java-script/output-table.md

 **Get(row, col)**

-- row — индекс строки. Принимает значение типа `number`.
+- row is a row index.
+It takes the value of the `number` type.
-- col — индекс или имя столбца. Принимает значение типов `number` или `string`.
+- col is a column index or name.
+It takes the value of the `number` or `string` types.

-Метод возвращает значение заданного столбца в заданной строке. Возвращаемое значение может иметь типы: `boolean`, `number`, `string`, `Date`, `undefined`.
+The method returns the value of the set column in the set string.
+The returned value can have the following types: `boolean`, `number`, `string`, `Date`, `undefined`.

 %/spoiler%